Meet1306/ChatBot/README.md

 - **Problem detection**: Automatically detects when a problem page is loaded.
 - **Question-only input**: The chatbox only accepts questions related to the current coding problem, ensuring a focused support experience.
 - **Hint and solution fetching**: Retrieves relevant hints and solutions related to the detected problem.
+- **Code fetching**: Automatically fetches the code written by the user in the editor and provides it to the AI.
+This enables the AI to analyze the code and suggest corrections or improvements without requiring the user to copy and paste the code.
-- **Store conversation**: Stores the conversation history locally, enabling users to review previous interactions.
+- **Store conversation**: Stores the conversation history between the user and the AI locally.
 - **Restore conversation**: Restores the previous conversation when the extension is reopened, allowing users to continue where they left off.
 - **Clear conversation**: Allows clearing the chat history.
-- **Code fetching**: Automatically fetches the code written by the user in the editor and provides it to the AI.
-This enables the AI to analyze the code and suggest corrections or improvements without requiring the user to copy and paste the code.

 ### For Developers